 Just across Aransas Bay in Rockport-Fulton, the ornate Fulton Mansion State Historic Site, decorated with dark columns and trim, embodies the wealthy home life of the Fulton family.
 Luscious grass covers the perimeter of the house, and oak trees surround the sides.
 The house is filled with love, as well as interior gas lighting and flush toilets.
 George and Harriet Fulton bought their dream house in 1877 with profits from their ranching empire and spent their lives together in the mansion.

 The La Salle Odyssey museums capture Robert Cavelier, Sieur de La Salle’s expedition to Texas, from its conception in France to the discovery of the remains of his ship La Belle.
-The THC offers a La Salle Odyssey mobile tour with supplemental audio tracks and videos.
-But the infectious passion of the museum workers, details of the exhibits, and access to more knowledge from the displays and staff members make the visits worthwhile.
+The infectious passion of the museum workers, details of the exhibits, and access to more knowledge from the displays and staff members make the visits worthwhile.

 In the early 2000s, the Texas Maritime Museum in Rockport joined the La Salle Odyssey project to show the daily life aboard La Belle.
 The artifacts range from navigational devices to medical instruments and a large wooden model of the ship encased in glass.
 The museum also includes reimagined exhibits, allowing visitors to experience the life of the French sailors and their navigation skills.